RECENT & UPCOMING EVENTS

 Transnational Public Spheres via Strategic Policy Narratives: Afghanistan’s Political Role in Chinese, Russian, and Iranian Media Discourses

-With a team of researchers from Monmouth College and Oklahoma State University, I am working on a study about the political role of Afghanistan's public sphere in Chinese, Russian, and Iranian media narratives.
+With a team of researchers from Air University and Oklahoma State University, I am working on a study about the political role of Afghanistan's public sphere in Chinese, Russian, and Iranian media narratives.
 Few studies examine the emergence of transnational public spheres outside of EU contexts and even fewer focus on foreign policy issues.
 We are bringing together insights from transnational public spheres research and media narrative research in order to reveal the political role of Afghanistan in Russian, Chinese, and Iranian media narratives.

 Solving Egypt's Economic Crisis: The Role of Chinese, Russian, and Egyptian Media Narratives